elmbridge/curriculum/Choose Your Own Emoji.md

 ### <input type="checkbox"> Step 1

-As we did with our last release, let's start first by updating `View.elm` with our new UI elements.
+As we did with our last lesson, let's start first by updating `View.elm` with our new UI elements.
 The eventual markup should look like this:

 ```html
 <!-- code for text input and lever -->